jvgemert/jvgemert.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Head of the <a href="http://visionlab.tudelft.nl">Computer vision lab</a> at Delft University of Technology, The Netherlands.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: jan.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Office: 28.6.E340</p>
+    <p>Van Mourik Broekmanweg 6</p>
+    <p>2628 XE Delft, NL</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit:  # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am studying visual recognition AI and my research style is characterized by:

+**Fundamental empirical understanding-based deep learning research.**
+I do fundamental research; I study the underlying visual AI models used in specific applications.
+I find Deep Learning instrumental in Computer Vision, where the end-to-end paradigm is essential to allow information to flow between learning the extracted features on the one end (input) that contribute to the visual task at the other end (output).
+I am an empiricist and do understanding-based research, this means that I ask for (controlled) experiments that validate each step along the way; and search for experimental evidence to try to understand and motivate why a possible improvement happens, and why and when it does not.
+See my [research guidelines](/links.html).

+**Find &amp; evaluate powerful yet flexible physical priors for data-efficient visual recognition AI.**
+The foundation of current visual AI is built on top of huge, uncurated data.
+This data is predominantly controlled by a handful of private companies, what makes us dependent on them.
+Because of the size, this data is computationally demanding to process, and difficult to curate for bias, privacy, or otherwise sensitive data.
+My research is on exploiting prior knowledge from the image formation process to reduce the amount of data needed to train visual AI: All knowledge that is built-in no longer has to be learned from data.
+With respect to built-in knowledge, my interpretation of [Rich Sutton's "Bitter Lesson"](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) is that we should scale those AI models that extract the strongest learning signal from each and every valuable data sample.